basedavishkar/fantasy-infra-sim/README.md

 Simulation of core backend infrastructure for a real-money fantasy sports app, developed and maintained between Jan 2024 and Jun 2025.
 This repo serves as internal documentation for the system’s architecture, service boundaries, and ops workflows.
 Code and configs are illustrative or redacted.

-> This is not a runnable project — it’s a simulated reconstruction of the real infra used during consulting work for a fantasy sports client.
+> This repo simulates a backend infra system I designed while consulting on a real-money fantasy platform.

 ---